freddyox/letsdothis/README.md

 ### Important Considerations
 * As the client is based out of the UK, I scoped the analysis down to races within the UK.
-* Marathons **generally have qualifying times and prizes**; however, the races that I chose do not have ridiculously large prizes, e.g. first place in the Boston marathon is 150k.
-This brings in world-class talent, which effectively reduces the race time biasing the difficulty score to lower values.
-First place in the Edinburgh marathon is 1,000 pounds which is not nearly enough to bias the calculation like the Boston marathon.
-Therefore, if one wants to extend the model to handle the top races, then addition features need to be added, e.g. qualifying time and prize normalizations.
+* Marathons **generally have qualifying times and prizes**.
+* The races that I chose do not have ridiculously large prizes, e.g. first place in the Edinburgh marathon is 1,000 pounds.
+On the other hand, first place in the Boston marathon is 150k; this brings in world-class talent, which effectively reduces the overall race time biasing the difficulty score to lower values.
+Therefore, if one wants to extend the model to handle the top races, then additional features need to be added, e.g. qualifying time and prize normalizations.